rexaamiri/rexaamiri.github.io/index.md

 layout: default
 ---

-# Bootstrap Workshop Template!
+# A very brief introduction to survival analysis!

-{% include figure.html file="College_of_Education_University_of_Idaho_Workshop_scene_2273.jpg" alt="intro image here" width="75%" %}
+{% include figure.html file="sa.png" alt="intro image here" width="75%" %}

-> Hosted by [University of Idaho Library](http://www.lib.uidaho.edu/), {{ site.pub_year }}.
+> Hosted by [Centre for the Business and Economics of Health, Faculty of Business, Economics, and Law, The University of Queensland](https://cbeh.centre.uq.edu.au), {{ site.pub_year }}.

-Write a workshop abstract here.

-Learn how to create a super quick easy website for a workshop by writing a few markdown files!
-Host it for free on GitHub with gh-pages, and share!
-Fun!
+In this session, I will briefly cover the contents described in NICE's DSU Technical Support Document 14.

+It will be a fun session!
+I mean really fun; let's find out the survival rate at the end of the session.
+It's really fun... sigh...

 {% include toc.html %}